Teresa Benitez-Thompson

-Teresa Francisca Benitez-Thompson (born July 25, 1978) is an American politician and former Democratic member of the Nevada Assembly, first elected February 7, 2011 to represent District 27 in Washoe County.
+Teresa Francisca Benitez-Thompson (born July 25, 1978) is an American politician, social worker, and former Democratic member of the Nevada Assembly.
+First elected February 7, 2011 to represent District 27 in Washoe County, Benitez-Thompson served as Majority Leader of the Nevada Assembly during her tenure.
 She was crowned Miss Nevada 2002 and placed third runner-up at the Miss America 2003 pageant.